desbma/sacad/README.md

 ## Command line usage

-To download the cover of "Master of Puppets" from Metallica, to AlbumArt.jpg, targetting ~ 600x600 pixel resolution: `sacad.py 'metallica' 'master of puppets' 600 AlbumArt.jpg`
+To download the cover of _Master of Puppets_ from _Metallica_, to the file `AlbumArt.jpg`, targetting ~ 600x600 pixel resolution: `sacad 'metallica' 'master of puppets' 600 AlbumArt.jpg`.

-Run `./sacad.py -h` to get full command line reference.
+Run `sacad -h` to get full command line reference.

 ## Limitations